ClaytonWheeler0205/20GamesAsteroids/README.md

 # 20GamesAsteroids
  A clone of the arcade game Asteroids made for the [20 Games Challenge](https://20_games_challenge.gitlab.io/games/asteroids/).
 The goal of this project was to learn how to create a more advanced character controller for a 2d game.
-I used the Godot game engine due to it being free and open source as C# as it is my personal language of choice when programming.
+I used the Godot game engine due to it being free and open source and C# as it is my personal language of choice when programming.

  ## Controls
  MAIN MENU CONTROLS:<br>
  Up/Down Arrows - Navigate menu<br>
  Space - Accept <br>

- PLAYER SHIP CONSTROLS:<br>
+ PLAYER SHIP CONTROLS:<br>
  W/Up Arrow - Thrust<br>
  A/Left Arrow - Rotate Left<br>
  D/Right Arrow - Rotate Right<br>